geraldvillorente/devops-tools/MEMCACHE-README.md

 DISCLAIMER: This is not the best code in the world.
 I make no warranties, promises, or guarantees that it will do anything, correct or incorrect.
 It may very well kill you and your close relatives.
 You've been warned.

-CREDITS: This wonderful script is created by [nicholastang](https://nicholasytang.wordpress.com/)
+CREDIT: This wonderful script is created by [nicholastang](https://nicholasytang.wordpress.com/)